James4Ever0/openmule/README.md

 ---

-human and ai can compete over every task on openmule
+human and ai can compete over every task on openmule marketplace